stealthman22/100-days-of-code/log.md

 DAY 84 (7th July 2019)

 Started the javascript section of my ZTM course.
 Learnt about logical operators and variables, I seem to have retained more knowledge of js than I thought I was.
 Seems the javascript30 challenges have helped me.
 Hope to get back FCC challenges soon.

+DAY 85 (8th July 2019)

+Tackled the 23rd challenge of Javascript30, build a speech synthesizer (Converting text to speech), using the speechSynthesisUtterance API and the speechSynthesis global variable.
+Quite a straight process, that proves how invaluable arrays are